braboj/tutorial-git/git_tutorial.md

 ### HEAD
 - https://careerkarma.com/blog/what-is-a-git-head/

-The HEAD is a pointer to a commit object.
+The HEAD is a pointer to a commit object we are working on.
 Usually it points to the most recent commit in the current branch, but the HEAD can also point to any particular commit from the commit history.

 ### Origin
 The name of the link to the remote repository for pull operations.